Hyperion (moon)

 Hyperion /haɪˈpɪəriən/ is the eighth-largest moon of Saturn.
-It is distinguished by its highly irregular shape, chaotic rotation, low density, and its unusual sponge-like appearance.
+It is distinguished by its highly irregular shape, chaotic rotation, low density, and unusual sponge-like appearance.
 It was the first non-rounded moon to be discovered.

-Discovery
+Discovery and naming

 Hyperion was independently discovered by William Cranch Bond and his son George Phillips Bond in the United States, and William Lassell in the United Kingdom in September 1848.

-Name

 The moon is named after the Titan Hyperion, the god of watchfulness and observation, and the elder brother of Cronus (the Greek equivalent of the Roman god Saturn).
 It is also designated Saturn VII.
 The adjectival form of the name is Hyperionian.

 Hyperion's discovery came shortly after John Herschel had suggested names for the seven previously known satellites of Saturn in his 1847 publication Results of Astronomical Observations made at the Cape of Good Hope.
 William Lassell, who saw Hyperion two days after William Bond, had already endorsed Herschel's naming scheme and suggested the name Hyperion in accordance with it.
 He also beat Bond to publication.